New consoles boost Christmas sales at retailer Game

 LONDON Game, a video games retailer bought out of administration by private equity investors last year, reported a significant rise in Christmas sales helped by new console launches ahead of a possible return to the stock market.

-A source familiar with the situation told Reuters that Game was close to appointing advisors for an initial public offering expected to take place later this year, with HSBC, Canaccord Genuity and Liberum Securities likely to co-ordinate the float.
+A source familiar with the situation told Reuters that Game was close to appointing advisors for an initial public offering expected to take place later this year, with HSBC (HSBA.L), Canaccord Genuity and Liberum Securities likely to co-ordinate the float.

 The British company declined to comment on a possible float when asked by Reuters.